top of page

 Pete_Rozelle_and_George_Halas.jpg

-George Halas helped stabilize professional football by prioritizing clear rules, shared opportunity, and league sustainability over short term benefits.
-This proposal applies that same logic to college football.
+George Halas stabilized professional football by prioritizing clear rules, shared opportunity, and league sustainability over short term gains.

 A Regional, Competitive, and Sustainable Championship Model